stoutes/rust-custom-tcp-protocol-service/README.md

 8-11 | **Payload size** | a 32-bit unsigned integer to represent the size of the payload.
 12+ | **Payload** | JSON payload.
 End-4 - End | **CRC32** | a CRC32 checksum to ensure that the data we received is the data we expected.
 Using the `crc32fast` crate to provide this functionality.

+Just open two terminals and do `cargo run` in collector and server to see the action!